elysemontano/elyse-lecture-notes/cat-tinder/backend/api-endpoints.md

 ```

 ## Create
 Next we'll tackle the 'create' route.
-Let's start with adding a new test:
+Let's start with adding a new test.

+When we create a cat with a POST request, it will look a little different.
+We will need a param structure, so we need to define cat_params in our test.
+This ultimately will resemble the hash structure when we are directly putting this into the console.
+This will be added into the request, ran through strong params and passed into the create method.
+We want to set up the same structure in our test.

+The param will take the cat object.

 ```ruby
 describe "POST /create" do